nebulastream/nebulastream-query-generator/README.md

 ### Generating Synthetic Query Set

-The Query Generator takes as inputs the total number of queries to generate, a collection of distinct sources to use, number of equivalent query groups to produce, the percentage of semantically distinct queries to generate, and a percentage of equivalence among semantically equivalent queries.
+<p style='text-align: justify;'> The Query Generator takes as inputs the total number of queries to generate, a collection of distinct
+sources to use, number of equivalent query groups to produce, the percentage of semantically distinct queries to generate, and a percentage of equivalence among semantically equivalent queries.
-The Query Generator then generates the queries using the five-Step process.
+The Query Generator then generates the queries using the following five-Step process: </p>

 1. The Query Generator calculates the number of queries per source by dividing total number of queries by the number of sources.
 2. For each distinct source, the Query Generator calculates number of queries in each equivalent query group.
 3. The generator computes semantically distinct queries based on the percentage of semantically distinct queries to generate for each group.
 4. The generator calculates the number of equivalent queries to generate within the group.
 5. The generator based on the value of percentage of equivalence among semantically equivalent queries generate remaining queries in the group

 # Installation